sigasi/sigasi_insights/content/tech/vunit-gitlab-ci.md

             end if;
 ```

-Simply remove these both lines and verify locally in Sigasi that all tests are running now successfully.
+Simply remove these two lines and verify locally in Sigasi that all tests are running now successfully.
 When the VUnit View shows zero errors, commit the changes and push them into your remote target.
 The Gitlab CI pipeline should trigger now and produce a green build.

 You successfully fixed your design, which is now ready to merge and deploy.
 Congratulations, to your first green CI build!